Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 From £210 per pitch

-Book nowPlease note that all children under 16 years old must be accompanied by an adult.
+Book nowPlease note that all children under 18 years old must be accompanied by a ticket holding adult.

 To help us maintain our safeguarding of children on event, children under the age of 12 are required to wear a wristband at all Goodwood Motorsport events.
 Children aged 12 and under do not require an admission ticket but must be accompanied by an adult and are required to wear a wristband, on which you can write your phone number.
 Wristbands must be ordered in advance online, or by calling our Ticket Office.